MudkipWorld/PNGTuber-Remix/OnlineDoc/README.md

 ![Physics](assets/Physics.gif)

 #### Clip Children:
-Sadly I am unable to find a good way to implement Clipping Masks.
+> Sadly I am unable to find a good way to implement Clipping Masks.
 The only current way to clip stuff is to make the object a child of
 what you want to clip the object to and enable Clip Children on
 the parent object.
 This is a limitation I hope to be able to solve in the future 😇

 ### Assets
-Lets talk about Assets/ Asset Toggles.
+Assets and Asset Toggles.
 Assets can be used on any Object Type.
 They are completely separate from States too.
 You need to keep in mind that an asset's toggle key and data is shared between all States.

 - Is Asset : This is where you can make the Object an asset.
 Next to it is the keybind corresponding to this asset.
 - Don't Hide : Asset toggles.. are toggles, but sometimes you don't want the asset to hide again by pressing the same toggle button.